Loudspeaker & Rack Decoupling/Isolation

 (Small: $2.69 ea.)

-Floor-Standing Loudspeaker & Rack Mobility
+Floor-Standing Loudspeaker & Rack Isolation and Mobility

-Loudspeakers and equipment racks scarcely need to be rolled anyway, not like a service cart at a hotel.
+Loudspeakers and equipment racks scarcely need to be rolled rolled around, not like a service cart at a hotel.
 They just need to be moved a little from time to time.
 Rather than rolling on wheels, an ability to slide across the floor is sufficient.
 Herbie's loudspeaker Gliders enable mobility on bare floors and carpeted floors while providing superb decoupling and sonic improvement.
 Besides general overall benefit throughout the sonic spectrum, deeply extending, linear bass with pronounced definition is the most consistently reported improvement achieved with Herbie's Gliders.

 Special note about Gliders: when moving speakers on Gliders, always push cautiously from the bottom of the speaker cabinet or rack, not from the top.